PGL50/Credit_Risk_Analysis/README.md

 -   RandomOverSampler
 <br/>

 #### The accuracy not great with the Random Over Sampler model (65%).
 Only 70 of the 101 high risk category are correctly classified (Recall = 69%).
 The precision (1%) is very low due to a very imbalanced data set with such high number of low risk clients.
-The F1 score is really low as well (0.02) which indicates a model that is not great for predictin high risk loans.
+The F1 score is really low as well (0.02) which indicates a model that is not great for predicting high risk loans.

 -       Accuracy score
     ![ROS accuracy](./Resources/ros_accuracy.png)